Dandan-Rao/Decoding-Handwriting-with-VAE-GAN/README.md

 ## Idea
-The Generative AI, Variational Autoencoders (VAEs), learn a latent space representation of unlabeled data, where different regions in the latent space correspond to different data categories.
-I explored whether this latent space could be classified to decode unknown patterns — such as non-human languages (e.g., alien communication)
+Variational Autoencoders (VAEs), a type of generative AI, have a core concept: to generate a latent space representation of unlabeled data during the modeling process, where different regions of the space correspond to different data categories.
+Typically, this latent space is used to generate new data.
+I explored whether we can further utilize this latent space by classifying it to decode the underlying patterns in the input unlabeled data.
+If successful, this technique could potentially be applied to interpret all kinds of unlabeled data, such as non-human languages — including animal communication or even alien signals.

-To test this idea, I completed a project using VAEs to decode handwritten digits without labels, followed by applying a classifier to identify clusters in the latent space.
-The results supported my hypothesis.
+To test this idea, I completed a project using VAEs to learn latent representations of handwritten digits without labels.
+I then applied a classifier to identify meaningful clusters within the latent space.
+The results supported my hypothesis, showing that the latent space can indeed be decoded to reveal the underlying structure of the data.

 ## Dataset: MNIST hand written digits